openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 follow steps 1-3 again.
 You can only upload one image per response.

 .. image:: ../../shared/students/Images/PA_Upload_WithImage.png
-   :alt: Example response with an image of Paris
+   :alt: Example response with an image of Paris.
    :width: 500